katharinechen/Noms/docs/devgettingstarted.rst

 Now that you have completed the initial setup, moving forward you will only need to do the following to set be ready to work on Noms:

-- ``workon Noms`` will automatically drop you in your virtual environment.
+- ``workon noms`` will automatically drop you into your virtual environment.
 - ``docker-compose -f deployment/docker-compose.yml up`` will run the application in the foreground.